Joz3d/Galaxy-Apple-Wallet/README.txt

    Also place your Apple Developer pass signing certificate (.p12 file) in 'Outside_Web_Root'.

-3. Place your Apple WWDR intermediate certificate (wwdr.pem) into this app root folder, where this README.txt file and the .php files are.
+3. Place your Apple WWDR intermediate certificate (AppleWWDRCAxx.pem) into this app root folder, where this README.txt file and the .php files are.

 4. Place all files into a folder on the web server with write privileges (this app creates temp